PgBiel/typst-tablex/tablex.typ

     let x = 0
     let y = 0

-    let row_wrapped = false  // if true, a vline should be added to the end of a row
+    let first_cell_reached = false  // if true, hline should always be placed after the current row let row_wrapped = false  // if true, a vline should be added to the end of a row

     let range_of_items = range(items.len())